 Paul encourages Timothy by telling him, ‘train yourself for godliness; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come.’
 (1 Timothy 4:7–8).

 It makes me smile that Paul’s chosen Greek word for ‘train’ (gymnazo, γυμνάζω) in 1 Timothy 4 evokes images of athletes training in the nude!
 That’s what athletes did back then: they removed anything that would restrict them, and their strength was clear for all to see.
 They exercised self-discipline for the joy of victory.

 God has begun a good work in us (Philippians 1:6) and by his grace will bring us into ever-deepening joy and fulfilment.
 But it requires self-discipline on our part too.
 ‘Keep yourselves in the love of God’ (Jude 21).
 The rewards will be clear for all to see, in this life and in the life to come.

 David is an evangelist and full-time teacher in the Churches of God, having worked in business & sales before he heard God’s call into full-time ministry.
 David is involved in youth work in his local Church of God in Manchester and the churches in the North West of England and is often called to use his musical gift to lead times of worship & praise at national and international conferences.
-He also enjoys drinking coffee, cycling and listening to Van Halen.
+He also enjoys drinking coffee in his free time.